 In Spain, Areas has teamed up with Paco Roncero, who designed the menu for the Gastrohub restaurant at Madrid Barajas Airport, just a few steps away from Kirei by Kabuki, a Japanese restaurant run by chef Ricardo Sanz.
 This move towards high-end airport catering options offering a combination of refined gastronomic and regional culinary specialties is becoming increasingly popular in airports around the world, such as LAX which hosts Ben Ford’s gastro-pub, Ford’s Filling Station, and Chicago O’Hare International Airport, where chef Rick Bayless has created the Tortas Frontera Mexican restaurant concept.

-Chicago, Los Angeles, Atlanta, Miami, Newark, Washington, Indianapolis, Orlando and Detroit
+Chicago, Los Angeles, Atlanta, Miami, Newark, Washington, Indianapolis, Minneapolis, Orlando and Detroit

 Madrid Barajas, Spain